-This applies whether it comes from academic or commercially published sources, online media, public domain or copyright-free material, unpublished work, personal communications, work by academic staff or other students, or material generated by artificial intelligence.
+This applies whether it comes from academic or commercially published sources, online media, public domain or copyright-free material, unpublished work, personal communications, or work by academic staff or other students..

 Plagiarism is not limited to deliberate deception.
 Use of work without attribution is plagiarism, whether it was intentional or not.
 You are responsible for properly citing your sources.